Research Volunteer Opportunities

 Yes!
 Holding multiple volunteer roles is possible, provided you can fulfill the commitment for each, and your total volunteer hours are not more than 15 per week.
 Additionally, your role in the Adult Volunteer Program can’t be in the same department as your role in research.
 Please apply through the careers site and mention your current volunteer status in the affiliation screening question.

 Potentially, yes.
 Transitioning to a research volunteer status may be an option depending on several factors, including your educational status, commitment level and the ongoing needs of the organization.
 Please be aware that individuals who have completed a master’s degree or PhD are not permitted to transition to a volunteer status.
+Transitions from graduate students at SickKids to volunteer status are also not permitted.
 Research students interested in continuing as volunteers should have their supervisors contact Volunteer Resources for further information.